byjg/b8/doc/readme.rst

             This has been the original backend for the filter.
 All content is saved in a single file, you don't need special user rights or a database server.
 Probably a good choice, as this is very performant and fits exactly to b8's needs. |br|
             If you don't know whether your server's PHP installation supports Berkeley DB, simply run the script ``install/setup_berkeleydb.php``.
 If it shows a Berkeley DB handler, you can use this backend.

+        *mysqli (MySQL)*
+            The MySQL relational database system is used very widely on the web and can also be used for storing b8's wordlist.
+This backend needs of course a running and accessable MySQL server and database.
+The backend uses the mysqli\_* PHP functions to interact with the database.

         *mysql (MySQL)*
-            The MySQL relational database system is used very widely on the web and can also be used for storing b8's wordlist.
-This backend needs of course a running and accessable MySQL server and database. |br|
             This is the original MySQL backend using the legacy mysql\_* PHP functions.
-As long as the mysql\_* functions stay in PHP, this backend will stay in b8.
-Anyways, PHP encourages users to use the newer mysqli\_* functions.
-As of b8 0.6.1, there's also a backend using these (see below).

-        *mysqli (MySQL)*
-            MySQL backend that uses the newer mysqli\_* PHP functions instead of the legacy mysql\_* ones to interact with the database.
+PHP encourages users to use the newer mysqli\_* functions.
+The functions used by this backend have been removed in PHP 7.0.0, so eventually, this backend will also be removed from b8.

         *postgresql (PostgreSQL)*
             A PostgreSQL schema with one table can also be used for storing b8's wordlist.
 This backend needs of course a running and accessable PostgreSQL server and database. |br|